konstantinkrumin/social-media-graphql-project/README.md

 # Hi World (Social Media Project w/ GraphQL)

 This is a platform that allows you to make posts, leave comments and likes to other users' posts.
-Also authorization is implemented with help of JWT. the backend is deployed on Heroku, database is on the MongoDB Cloud (AWS) and frontend is deployed on Vercel.
+Also authorization is implemented with help of JWT.
+Backend is deployed on Heroku, database is on the MongoDB Cloud (AWS) and frontend is deployed on Vercel.

 Stack: **Javascript**, **React**, **Semantic UI**, **Node.JS**, **GraphQL**, **Apollo GraphQL**, **JWT**